Performance Testing Traps

 The results from last performance test outperformed even optimistic expectations?

-Before publishing those test results we recommend to check, if you did run into one of the following test traps:
+Before publishing those test results we recommend to check, if you did run into one of the following test traps (pitfalls):

 Trap 1: Unrealistic Cache Hits